 - You will find that many employers will inform you that they use a third-party verification company to provide the information that you seek.
 They will not respond to your inquiry.
 They will direct you to one of over thirty third-party verification providers.
 For each third-party verification company, you will set up an account, pay the fee (ranging from $30 to $75 per inquiry) and then acquire the verification.

 - A surprisingly large number of employers will actually ask you to fax your request to them.
-Yes, even in 2020 many employers still use faxes.
+Yes, many employers still use faxes.
 They may require that you provide a copy of the signed authorization to release the information from the candidate.
 Then, you wait for their response.

 Complicating the process is the fact that many companies simply no longer exist, or get acquired by other companies.
 These events can greatly complicate the process of verifying past employment.

-A more streamlined approach to the employment verification process involves utilizing a third-party background check company, such as iprospectcheck, for verification services in conjunction with your background screening program.
+A more streamlined approach to the employment verification process involves utilizing a third-party background check company, such as iprospectcheck, for past employment verification services in conjunction with your background screening program.

 If you choose to obtain a background check–rather than just employment verification itself–you will need to follow the regulations set out by the Fair Credit Reporting Act (FCRA).